-There seems to be a common practice among Common Wealth Countries that a judgment creditor21 cannot directly enforce the judgment in the judgment debtor's country.
+There seems to be a common practice among Common Wealth Countries that a judgment creditor cannot directly enforce the judgment in the judgment debtor's country.
 The Common Law deems the foreign judgment as creating an obligation, but the judgment creditor has to bring a fresh action on the judgment.
 The judgment creditor cannot go into direct execution.
-The common law treats such judgments as evidence of a debt.22 A foreign judgment is enforced at Common Law by action begun by writ of summons in which the claim is for the payment of the sum due in the judgment.
-This was the opinion of the English Court in Grant v Easton.23A party seeking recognition and enforcement of a foreign judgment in A Nigerian court.
+The common law treats such judgments as evidence of a debt.
+A foreign judgment is enforced at Common Law by action begun by writ of summons in which the claim is for the payment of the sum due in the judgment.
+This was the opinion of the English Court in Grant v Easton.A party seeking recognition and enforcement of a foreign judgment in Nigeria must bring an action on the judgment, ie, sue on the foreign judgment in a Nigerian court.